 I know nothing of John Munday’s background beyond the fact that he was born in Virginia according to the 1880 census records of his children who lived long enough to be enumerated.
+But which Munday family he belonged to is mysterious.
 My first sighting of him is his 1799 marriage in Franklin County, Kentucky to Mary Hulse.
 He was not among the Franklin County taxables in 1797 or in 1801, the only surviving tax lists for that period.
 (Nor were there any Hulses on those tax lists.)
 Evidently both John Munday and his bride were newly arrived in the area and did not stay long.

 He may have been related in some way to the brothers Edmund and James Munday who were also in Franklin County at about the same time, though there is no indication that they crossed paths with John Munday.
 Edmund Munday left a will in 1800 naming. his children and the heirs of James Munday sold his land in 1813; in neither case was a John Munday among those mentioned. ((Washington County, Kentucky Deed Book D, page 289.))